 3. Verification

-Firstly, the multiplication was verified in Vivado which is shown in Figures 3.1 and 3.2.
+The multiplication was verified in Vivado, and the simulation results are shown in Figures 3.1 and 3.2.
 The results are stored in SRAM in order successfully which has been shown in figure 3.3.
 Figure 3.4 shows the system iterated 14 times due to 14 rows in the input matrix.
 Figure 3.5 shows the data are the same in both the simulation and logic analyzer.